wardmundy/php-api-tesla/README.md

 # php-api-tesla
 PHP Application Library for Tesla API

-1. Install all files in a secure, dedicated tesla directory on your LAMP server: git clone https://github.com/wardmundy/php-api-tesla.git
+1. Install all files in a secure tesla directory on your LAMP server: git clone https://github.com/wardmundy/php-api-tesla.git

 2. Run scripts from command line only!